CorentinJ/Real-Time-Voice-Cloning/README.md

 |[1710.10467](https://arxiv.org/pdf/1710.10467.pdf) | GE2E (encoder)| Generalized End-To-End Loss for Speaker Verification | This repo |

 ## News
-**06/07/19:** Need to run on a remote server within a docker container?
+**06/07/19:** Need to run within a docker container on a remote server?
 See [here](https://sean.lane.sh/posts/2019/07/Running-the-Real-Time-Voice-Cloning-project-in-Docker/).

 **25/06/19:** Experimental support for low-memory GPUs (~2gb) added for the synthesizer.
 Pass `--low_mem` to `demo_cli.py` or `demo_toolbox.py` to enable it.
 It adds a big overhead, so it's not recommended if you have enough VRAM.